cyclaero/ipdb/README.md

        - You may add any number of capital letter ISO country codes separated by colons.

+       Start geod:
        # service geod start

-    10. Add the geod divert rule to your ipfw rule set:
+    9. Add the geod divert rule to your ipfw rule set:

     Examples: